Pagan & Magickal Terms and Definitions

 Stang: central tool used in Traditional Witchcraft; a forked staff used for multiple purposes, primarily as an altar.

 Summerland: the place where the soul goes between incarnations; believed by some to refer to Sumeria where many beliefs and traditions may have originated.
+Some descriptions are similar to Christian beliefs of Heaven, where we meet with our loved ones who died before us, only the Summerland is more of a stop along the way in a much longer journey.

 Sympathetic Magick: form of magick generally used within rituals to physically imitate or act out the intended magickal results (ex: tying two poppets together for the purpose of bringing the two people represented closer together physically, emotionally, or romantically).